 Guide requires the employees to conduct themselves ethically in their business and workplace relationships, and to respect other employees, the environment and the communities in which the Company operates.
 All new employees, in the course of their introduction, receive and review the Guide.
 As part of the Company's annual internal control certification process, the general manager and controller of each facility is required to confirm in writing that the Guide has been distributed to and reviewed by all existing employees.
 Further, the Company has established an anonymous employee hotline, accessed by telephone or over the Internet and monitored by a third-party service, to allow all employees to report issues related to potential infractions of the Guide.
-Any alleged infractions are reported to the executive management, investigated and, if there is substance to the allegations, reported to the Board of Directors.
+Any alleged infractions are reported to the Human Resources Committee and investigated if there is substance to the allegations.
 Management provides a quarterly report to the Human Resources Committee detailing any hotline reports and the action taken.